 Lorcan shows up five minutes later with a mug of coffee and a nervous smile.
-He hands her the warm mug that she accepts gratefully, “The train’s leaving soon.”
+He hands her the mug, which she accepts gratefully.
+“The train’s leaving soon.”

-“We – I’m – I don’t usually do this –“ he tells her and rubs the back of his neck awkwardly, “I mean, I do do this –“ he gestures between them and Lucy cringes slightly, “but I don’t do coffee and breakfast – Smalltalk –“
+“We – I’m – I don’t usually do this –“ he rubs the back of his neck awkwardly.
+“I mean, I do do this –“ he gestures between them and Lucy cringes slightly. “but I don’t do coffee and breakfast – Small talk –“

 “Yeah.
 Pretty much.”

-She cannot believe it; Lorcan doesn’t know how to talk to girls.
+She can't believe it; Lorcan doesn’t know how to talk to girls.
 He tries to save it, though, “I don’t do girlfriends, that’s why –“